Need for Storm Water Drainage System

 The flat terrain of Chennai City needs effective Storm Water Drainage System to prevent water stagnation in roads.
 The terrain of Chennai city is flat and average level of the land in the city is only 2.5m above the Mean Sea Level (MSL).
 Because of this flat terrain and partial coverage of roads with storm water drains, flooding and water stagnation happens in the city during the monsoons.

-Section 176 of the Chennai City Municipal Corporation Act, 1919 entails the Corporation of Chennai to provide and maintain a Sufficient System of public drains throughout the city.
+Section 176 of the Chennai City Municipal Corporation Act, 1919 entails the Greater Chennai Corporation to provide and maintain a Sufficient System of public drains throughout the city.

 Storm Water Drain Department

-In accordance with the Statutory rule, the Storm Water Drain Department of Corporation of Chennai Constructs and maintains a network of Storm Water Drains and Canals.
+In accordance with the Statutory rule, the Storm Water Drain Department of Greater Chennai Corporation Constructs and maintains a network of Storm Water Drains and Canals.

-Corporation of Chennai developed and maintains a Storm Water Drain network of 1660.31 km in the city.
+Greater Chennai Corporation developed and maintains a Storm Water Drain network of 1660.31 km in the city.

-Corporation of Chennai also maintains 31 canals criss crossing across the Chennai City.
+Greater Chennai Corporation also maintains 31 canals criss crossing across the Chennai City.
 Rain Water runoff gets drained through Storm Water Drain network & canals and reaches the Sea Via five Waterways-Otteri Nullah, Buckingham Canal, Adyar River, Cooum River a and XXand Kosathalaiyar River -running across the city

 Construction of Storm Water Drain and Canals